Do You Need a New Sprocket? How Do You Know?

 It’s hooked.
 Now what?

 If you put your sprocket in a long time ago, more than likely, it is beginning to show signs of wear.
-As sprocket teeth begin to lose their original shape, the chain drive will become louder, a strong indication that something is amiss.
+As the teeth begin to lose their original shape, the chain drive will become louder, a strong indication that something is amiss.
 So, how can we know if the sprocket has become worn without the noise?
 Well, that’s where a good maintenance schedule comes in.

 Inspect your drive and take a close look at the health of the sprocket.
 Do you see the start of the wear pattern?
-If so, this is the right time to change the sprocket – before it can impact the health of your roller chain.
+If so, this is the right time to change it – before it can impact the health of your roller chain.
 Scheduled maintenance is essential and can help you avoid a potential shut-down.

 As a general rule, a sprocket will typically last three applications of roller chain.
 If regular maintenance inspections reveal significant signs of wear before this period arrives, there may be more significant issues at play within the drive.